BattletechModders/StrategicOperations/README.md

 ```

 `AttackOnSwarmSuccess` - bool, if true BA will initiate an attack sequence on a successful swarming attempt (rather than needing to wait until the subsequence activation)

+`AI_BattleArmorExcludedContractTypes` - List of ContractTypes where AI is not allowed to spawn mounted Battle Armor

+`AI_BattleArmorExcludedContractIDs` - List of contract IDs where AI is not allowed to spawn mounted Battle Armor

+`BeaconExcludedContractTypes` - List of ContractTypes where deployment or strafing beacons are not allowed to be used

+`BeaconExcludedContractIDs` - List of contract IDs where deployment or strafing beacons are not allowed to be used

 ## Spawns